Merge-of-Thought Distillation: Conclusion

 \section{Conclusion}

-We presented \emph{Merge-of-Thought Distillation} (MoT), a lightweight framework that unifies supervision from multiple heterogeneous teachers for long chain-of-thought (CoT) reasoning by alternating teacher-specific SFT with weight-space merging.
+We presented \textbf{Merge-of-Thought Distillation} (MoT), a lightweight framework that unifies supervision from multiple heterogeneous teachers for long chain-of-thought (CoT) reasoning by alternating teacher-specific SFT with weight-space merging.
 Revisiting teacher selection shows that different students have different “best teachers,” and even the same student’s best teacher varies across datasets; MoT sidesteps brittle manual selection by fusing complementary reasoning abilities into a single student.
-With only about \textbf{200} high-quality CoT samples, applying MoT to a \textbf{Qwen3-14B} student surpasses \textbf{DEEPSEEK-R1}, \textbf{QWEN3-30B-A3B}, \textbf{QWEN3-32B}, and \textbf{OPENAI-O1}.
-Besides, MoT consistently beats the best single-teacher and naive multi-teacher unions, raises the performance ceiling while mitigating overfitting, and is robust to distribution-shifted and peer-level teachers.
-Moreover, MOT reduces catastrophic forgetting, improves general reasoning and even cultivates a better teacher—positioning MoT as a simple, scalable route to efficiently distilling long-CoT capabilities into compact students.
+With only about \textbf{200} CoT samples, applying MoT to a Qwen3-14B student surpasses Deepseek-R1, Qwen3-32B, and OpenAI-O1.
+Besides, MoT consistently beats the best single-teacher and naive multi-teacher unions, improves general reasoning while mitigating catastrophic forgetting, and is robust to distribution-shifted and peer-level teachers.
+Finally, we provide theoretical and empirical evidence that MoT naturally induces a consensus CoT by eliminating teacher-specific inductive biases and inter-teacher conflicts while repeatedly reinforcing the learning of consensus reasoning feature, which enables training in a flatter region of the loss landscape and effective transfer to new student models.